ZipCodeCore/Maven.LearnerLab/README.md

 * Create a `TestInstructor` class.
 	* Create a `testImplementation` method that asserts that an `Instructor` is an `instanceof` a `Teacher`.
 	* Create a `testInheritance` method that asserts that a `Instructor` is an `instanceof` a `Person`.
-	* Create a `testTeach` method that ensures when an `Instructor` invokes the `.teach` method, a respective student's `totalStudyTime` instance variable is incremented.
+	* Create a `testTeach` method that ensures when an `Instructor` invokes the `teach` method, a respective student's `totalStudyTime` instance variable is incremented by the specified `numberOfHours`.
-	* Create a `testLecture` method that ensures when an `Instructor` invokes the `.teach` method, a respective student's `totalStudyTime` instance variable is incremented by the specified `numberOfHours`.
+	* Create a `testLecture` method that ensures when an `Instructor` invokes the `lecture` method, a respective array of students' `totalStudyTime` instance variables is incremented by `numberOfHours/students.length`.

 -